zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 # Integrating With Auth.js (NextAuth)

-[NextAuth](https://authjs.dev/) is a comprehensive framework for implementing authentication in Next.js projects.
+[Auth.js](https://authjs.dev/) is a comprehensive framework for implementing authentication in Next.js projects.
 It offers a pluggable mechanism for configuring how user data is persisted.

 To get access policies to work, ZenStack needs to be connected to the authentication system to get the user's identity.
-This guide introduces tasks required for integrating ZenStack with NextAuth.
+This guide introduces tasks required for integrating ZenStack with Auth.js.
 You can find a complete example [here](https://github.com/zenstackhq/sample-todo-nextjs ':target=blank').

 ### Data model requirement

-NextAuth is agnostic about the underlying database type, but it requires specific table structures, depending on how you configure it.
+Auth.js is agnostic about the underlying database type, but it requires specific table structures, depending on how you configure it.
 Therefore, your ZModel definitions should reflect these requirements.
 A sample `User` model is shown here (to be used with `CredentialsProvider`):

 ```zmodel title='/schema.zmodel'
 model User {